Homesickness

 - Keep busy with camp activities

 - Remember to stay positive!
-The more encouraging you can be with your child before camp, the more ready they will be.
+The more encouraging you can be with your participant before camp, the more ready they will be.

 - Be upfront in sharing the contacting home policies at camp.
-The more we are all on the same page, the more successful your child will be at camp.
+The more we are all on the same page, the more successful your participant will be at camp.

-- Be mindful of negativity and strive to express confidence in your child’s ability.
+- Be mindful of negativity and strive to express confidence in your participant’s ability.
 Shy away from saying things like, “I hope you’ll be okay.” or “I’ll be so sad without you.”
-Rather, encourage your child to embrace this unique opportunity for short-term independence.
+Rather, encourage your participant to embrace this unique opportunity for short-term independence.

 - Many parents have highly recommended the book Homesick and Happy by Michael Thompson, PhD.